defx/dynamo/README.md

 </product-list>
 ```

 The first thing to note is that each list item includes an `x-list` attribute.
-This tells tupelo that those elements are part of a collection named "products", and tupelo will derive a state value to represent the collection, incorporating values from each elements `data-*` attributes.
+This declares that those elements are part of a collection named "products" that will be reflected in state, incorporating values from each elements `data-*` attributes.
 For the above HTML, you can expect the initial state of `<product-list>` to look like this...

 ```js
 {